snowkylin/tensorflow-handbook/source/en/basic/installation.rst

 - The research laboratory I am in possesses a workstation with 4 NVIDIA GTX 1080 Ti paralleled (11 GB graphics memory per card) and a server with 10 NVIDIA GTX 1080 Ti paralleled (11 GB graphics memory per card) for training of edging computer vision models.
 - The company that I once worked with use a server with 8 NVIDIA Tesla V100 paralleled (32 GB graphics memory per card) for training of the edging natural langauge processing models.

-Although the hardware configurations of the research institutions and companies are deluxe, they are not as expensive as those apparatus and reagents that cost even millions of yuans in other edging scientific researching fields (e.g. biology).
-A deep learning server that costs from 60 to 300 thousands of yuans is able to serve several researchers for long after all.
+Although the hardware configurations of the research institutions and companies are deluxe, they are not as expensive as those apparatus and reagents that cost even millions of dollars in other edging scientific researching fields (e.g. biology).
+A deep learning server that costs from 10 to 50 thousands of dollars is able to serve several researchers for long.
 Thus machine learning is rather affordable for most of people.

 For detailed configuration of a deep learning workstation, I am not going to list them due to the rapid update of the hardwares.
-It is recommended to follow the `question on Zhihu - How to configure a workstation for deep learning? <https://www.zhihu.com/question/33996159>`_ and combine with the latest market circumstances to make your own workstation.
+It is recommended to follow the `question on Zhihu - How to configure a workstation for deep learning? <https://www.zhihu.com/question/33996159>`_ and combine with the latest market circumstances to DIY or order a workstation.